gibbok/notes-next-js/README.md

 - Automatic Image Optimization works with any image source.
 Even if the image is hosted by an external data source
 - It optmizes images on demand instead o build time, iamges are lazy loaded by default, so images outside the viewport are not loaded, images are awlays renderedin in a way to avoid cumulative layout shift

+- It is possible to decide the HTML meta data we want by using the `Head` component

 ## Others
 - Next.js serves static assets under the top-level public directory, files inside public can be referenced from the root of the application similar to pages.